lolp1/Overlay.NET/README.md

 ## Contributing (please do!)
 - If you like it, star it.
+- If you love it, contribute.
-- If you want to add to it, include a working example in your pull request, preferably added to the demo project.
+- If you want to add to the sample/demo apps, include a working example in your pull request, preferably added to the demo project.

 ## Credits
 Julian Forrester aka Arcanaeum for showing me how to make a basic wpf overlay.